Hanukkah is the eight-day holiday that celebrates the Jewish religion and culture and commemorates the rededication of the Second Temple in Jerusalem.

 USDA Brochure – Cooking for Groups

-This brochure helps volunteers prepare and serve food safely for large groups such as family reunions, church dinners, and community gatherings.
+This brochure helps people prepare and serve food safely for large groups.

 - English Booklet, Full Color (PDF Only, 880kb)